Child & Family Studies Center

 • A productive cough

-• A contagious and/or infectious condition (viral infection, lice, conjunctivitis, impetigo, etc.) which has not been under treatment for at least 24 hours
+• A contagious and/or infectious condition (viral infection, lice, conjunctivitis, impetigo, etc.) that has not been under treatment for at least 24 hours

 • Any obvious viral illness such as diarrhea, nausea, etc.